welcome to the Duke global travel office guidance for entry visas to the People’s Republic of China.

 C. If it is too early to apply, you can still begin pulling together the materials outlined below as soon as you know you will visit China in order to be prepared to apply once we are within the allotted window.

-1. Applicants must have at least 6-months of validity, from the date of your intended departure from China, left in the passport booklet and on any legal status in the country from which you are applying.
-Note: if you have a Visiting Scholar, Student Visa or a Permanent Residence/Green Card for the U.S., you must also have at least 6-months of validity on that status to be able to apply for your China Visa from within the U.S. Otherwise, you will have to apply in your home country.
+1. Applicants must have at least 6 months of validity, from the date of your intended departure from China, left in the passport booklet and on any legal status in the country from which you are applying.
+Note: if you have a Visiting Scholar, Student Visa, or a Permanent Residence/Green Card for the U.S., you must also have at least 6-months of validity on that status to be able to apply for your China Visa from within the U.S. otherwise, you will have to apply in your home country.

-1. Please note these questions are directly from the Chinese Online Visa Application (COVA) which we will complete on your behalf (as is allowed).
+1. Please note these questions are directly from the Chinese Online Visa Application (COVA), which we will complete on your behalf (as is allowed).
 There are additional questions regarding Duke’s financial support of your travels and associated with DKU, your inviter (which we will provide from records at Duke and DKU).

 2. We will draft and secure your DKU invitation letter for your China Visa Application.